-- 3. Site-specific Flood Risk Assessments will be required for all development on sites of 0.5 hectares or more in Critical Drainage Areas as defined in the Strategic Flood Risk Assessment. - 4.
-Development must incorporate sustainable drainage systems to manage surface water flooding run-off within the site so that: - a) Surface water run-off rates and volumes are reduced by 20% (compared to the pre-existing rates) for sites covered by buildings or impermeable hard surfaces, and for greenfield sites do not exceed greenfield rates. - b) Surface water discharge is targeted using a sequential approach, and proposals to discharge surface water into anything other than the ground must demonstrate why the other sequentially preferable alternatives cannot be implemented: - i.
-Into the ground - ii.
+- 3. In addition to the national requirements, site-specific Flood Risk Assessments will also be required for all development on sites of 0.5 hectares or more in Critical Drainage Areas as defined in the Strategic Flood Risk Assessment.
+Site specific Flood Risk Assessments will be required for all development on sites of 0.5 hectares or more in Critical Drainage Areas as defined in the Strategic Flood Risk Assessment. - 4.
+Where reasonably practical, Ddevelopment must incorporate sustainable drainage systems to manage surface water flooding run-off within the site so that: - a) Surface water run-off rates and volumes are reduced by 20% (compared to the pre-existing rates) for sites covered by buildings or impermeable hard surfaces, and for greenfield sites do not exceed greenfield rates.

+- b) Surface water discharge is targeted using a sequential approach, and proposals to the attenuated discharge surface water into anything other than the ground must demonstrate why the other sequentially preferable alternatives cannot be implemented: - i.
+Into the ground (infiltration) - ii.
 Into a watercourse or surface water body, - iii.
 Into a surface water sewer, or - iv.
 Into a combined sewer. - c) Above ground, natural drainage features rather than engineered or underground systems are used. - 5.
-Sustainable drainage systems and any water storage areas must control pollution and should enhance water quality and existing habitats and create new habitats where practicable. - 6.
-Development on an area which is an adopted Sustainable Drainage System or has a formal flood risk management function is acceptable in principle where the development proposals do not reduce the ability of the area to manage the surface water or flood risk.
+Sustainable drainage systems must be designed to provide effective drainage for properties and their capacity must take account of the likely impacts of climate change and likely changes in impermeable area within the site over the lifetime of the development.
+Sustainable drainage systems and any water storage areas must control pollution and should enhance water quality and existing habitats and create new habitats where practicable.
+Sustainable drainage systems and any water storage areas must control pollution and should enhance water quality and existing habitats and create new habitats where practicable.